 According to J.P.
 Morgan analysts, “investor appetite is returning to agri[cultural] commodity markets [both] as a reflationary hedge and to obtain exposure to stronger GDP.”
 Accordingly, one can expect interest in wheat futures contracts to benefit from this macro investment view.
 Both hedge funds and asset managers have the choice of two futures contracts at the CME Group for expressing a reflationary perspective in the wheat markets: either via the Chicago soft red winter wheat (W) contract or the Kansas City hard red winter wheat (KW) contract.
 Regarding the latter contract, the CME Group acquired this contract in late 2012 when it purchased the Kansas City Board of Trade.
 As shown in Table 1, both wheat futures contracts have a combined $17.6 billion in open interest exposure (Panel A) and are also represented in the main commodity indices with an estimated $5.4 billion in total exposure (Panel B.)

 This file contains the Quote Vendor Symbols for products listed by CME Group.
 Choose an Asset class from the tabs at the bottom first, or search by Product Name.
 In each Asset Class, derivatives products are listed out by name, and sorted by Select Distributors, with venue symbols for Open Outcry, ClearPort, and Globex, as applicable.

 View an update of Agricultural Options, including volatility curves, recent volume, options spreads, and more.

-Industry experts preview the April 11th Crop Production & WASDE Report focusing in on the Agricultural Markets.
+Industry experts preview the May 10th Crop Production & WASDE Report focusing in on the Agricultural Markets.